micwik/ArnLib/doc/Description.md

 "service" slots.

-When there is a naming pattern between the _SAPI services_ and the _external signals and slots_, it's a great convenience to use ArnRpc::BatchConnect().
+When there is a naming pattern between the _SAPI services_ and the _external signals and slots_, it's a great convenience to use ArnRpc::batchConnect(), ArnSapi::batchConnectTo() or ArnSapi::batchConnectFrom().
 This saves a lot of QObject::connect() calls.
 Also newly added services in the SAPI, that obey the naming scheme, will automaically be connected to the newly matching _external signals and slots_ for implementation of the